SEVIES

 April/May: Project HOPE

-Students will also complete several unique writing projects, including: song analysis essays, flash fiction, script writing, film reviews, argumentative essays, illustrated nonfiction narratives, and poetry books containing 10+ original poems.
+Students will also complete several unique writing projects, including: illustrated archaeology journals, argumentative essays, film reviews, and annotated bibliographies.

-Our 7th grade world history curriculum will focus on thematic history, through a project called 'Silk Roads."
-Students will learn about The Catholic Church in Medical Europe, the history and teachings of Islam, Chinese innovations and inventions, Mayan history, and more.
+Our 7th grade world history curriculum will focus on thematic history, through a project called "Silk Roads."
+Students will learn about The Catholic Church in Medical Europe, The Renaissance, the history and teachings of Islam, Chinese innovations and inventions, Mayan history, The European Enlightenment and Scientific Revolution, and more.
 All of our world history curriculum focuses on culture and connections to the modern world.

 .org